Metameme

 In the field of memetics, a metameme (or meta-meme) is defined as a meme about a meme.
-A metaphor or the idea of memetic engineering are, thus, metamemes.
-The concept of memes has been referred to as "The Metameme".
-Some other metamemes of interest include the meme tolerance and memeplexes.

-Initial definitions of meta memes and the lingo surrounding the phenomenon have seen a recent overhaul, as a new perspective is beginning to emerge due to heightened interest from researchers and companies alike.
+The very concept of memes themselves has been referred to as "the Metameme".
+Ideological tolerance and the rhetorical device of metaphor clearly fit this framing.
+Regarding the former, one may usefully expand: A meta-meme which confers resistance to a wide variety of memes (and their sociotypes), without conferring meme-allergies.
+In its purest form, Tolerance allows its host to be repeatedly exposed to rival memes, even intolerant rivals, without active infection or meme-allergic reaction.
+Tolerance is a central co-meme in a wide variety of schemes, particularly "liberalism", and "democracy".
+Without it, a scheme will often become exo-toxic and confer meme-allergies on its hosts.
+Since schemes compete for finite belief-space, tolerance is not necessarily a virtue, but it has co-evolved in the ideosphere in much the same way as co-operation has evolved in biological ecosystems.
+(Henson.)Initial definitions of meta memes and the lingo surrounding the phenomenon have seen a recent overhaul, as a new perspective is beginning to emerge due to heightened interest from researchers and companies alike.

 Measuring social evolution

 Metamemes may be used to measure the evolution of a given society.
 It has been proposed that the degree of consciousness a society has about the very memes that form it is correlated with how evolved that society is.
 The difficulties associated with measuring the "metamemetic content" of a given society, however, render that proposition impractical.

 This can be viewed (to some extent) as a memetic approach to the American sociologist Gerhard Lenski's view that the more information a given society has, the more advanced it is.